|Cartoon by Gary Larson

-Panic is one of the very worst dangers sailors face.
+Panic is one of the very worst dangers we sailors face.

 Panic may paralyze us.
 It may send us into a frenzy of useless or even detrimental action.
 It may benumb the mind or send it reeling.

 Panic, more often than not, is a far greater danger than the conditions which invoke it.
-Indeed, it can strike in a total absence of danger if the situation is misread.
+Indeed, it can strike in a total absence of danger if a situation is misread.

 Panic is one of those reactions that might work sometimes toward survival for prey animals, and it may be that we humans spent a good chunk of our evolutionary childhood in panic-augmented flight.